 Accommodation in Budapest is cheaper on average than in other European capitals.
 We scored an excellent deal at the fabulous Corinthia Grand, so have a good look around for deals.

 10. Wear grippy shoes in winter

 Bizarrely, we found the pavements in Budapest to be quite slippery after snowfall.
 If you’re visiting during Winter, we recommend wearing waterproof footwear with a decent grip.

-Unlike many country in Europe, Hungary has an active tipping culture.
+Unlike many other countries in Europe, Hungary has an active tipping culture.
 Generally speaking, 10% of the total is appreciated in all cases with higher percentages for exceptional service.
 For bell hops, give 300-400 HUF.
 If you’re in a cafe/restaurant, leaving the tip on the table is considered rude, so hand it to staff directly.

 12. Never hail a taxi off the street